 Those are all characteristics that apply to industries where you see a lot of red in logos, like fast food brands.
 McDonald’s, KFC, and Dairy Queen would want to evoke energy and excitement.
-But as this article points out, our to choose fast food brands with red signage probably doesn’t have much scientific basis.
+But as this article points out, our tendency to choose fast food brands with red signage probably doesn’t have much scientific basis.
 It probably has more to do with the positive association we have with red from visiting those places as kids.

 But the study also found that the third most popular color for brand logos were black or grayscale.
 Why might that be?
 These companies definitely weren’t setting out to look like bad guys.

 Car companies will often use grays in their logos.
 This gives them a sleek, classy character.

 Black is also used in a bunch of sportswears brand logos like the Puma, Nike and Adidas.
 They use black in a way that evokes power and speed.
 It’s also worth noting that white plays a big role in both their logos–there’s a stark contrast between black and white that makes their designs more impactful.